User management in the Clinical Trials Information System has been saved

 The European Commission hopes to create a favourable environment to conduct clinical trials in the EU with the implementation of the Clinical Trials Regulation (CTR), which is expected to go live at the beginning of 2022.
 In this blog we provide an overview of the key considerations with regards to user management under CTR.

 Go directly to

-- Introduction of the Clinical Trial Information System (CTIS)
+- Introduction of the Clinical Trials Information System (CTIS)

 - Allocating Roles within CTIS

 - User management in multi-affiliate and multi-CRO models

 - Final remarks

 With the implementation of the Clinical Trials Regulation (CTR) (No 536/2014), the European Commission hopes to realise its ambition to create a favourable environment to conduct clinical trials within the EU.
 The CTR is the new regulation that governs all interventional clinical trials conducted in the EU with medicinal products for human use.
 CTR aims to harmonise submission and assessment processes, improve cooperation and transparency in and between Member States and enhance overall safety standards.
 In this series of blogs, we will examine the key changes and challenges faced and the potential competitive benefits for organisations that CTR introduces.
 In this third blog, we provide an overview of the key considerations around user management with the implementation of the new clinical trials information system (CTIS).
 Interested in our previous blogs CTR?
 Please read our first blog “Introduction to the Clinical Trials Regulation” and our second blog “Legal representation set out in the EU Clinical Trials Regulation.”

 Legal representation set out in the EU Clinical Trials Regulation